 - Press the Phone button > scroll to System Settings > Press OK > scroll to Connect Bluetooth Device > Press OK > scroll to [select your phone] > Press OK.

-- Note: If connection times out or connection takes longer than a minute, cancel the connection and go to Step 4.
+- Note: If the connection times out or takes longer than a minute, cancel the connection and go to Step 4.

 - Manually connect the phone with SYNC.

 - Find your phone’s Bluetooth menu > tap SYNC to connect.

 - Make sure your phone automatically connects to SYNC.